Guilherme-Vasconcelos/js-crazychess-lib/CONTRIBUTING.md

 0. If you needed to create a function or method that will not be useful for people using the library and is only meant for internal use, please start its name with an underline (i.e. _).
 For example, there is a method called `_updateAllLegalSquares`, which updates the legal squares available for all pieces at the board.
 Since this method is only useful for internal library usage, it must start with an underline.
 If you have ever used other Object Oriented programming languages, you can consider those methods to be "private".

+1. Since the underline methods are "private", they should not be used in tests either.
+For instance, if you are creating a test to see if rook's name is correct, you should create a public function to get a piece's name (instead of `board._getPiece('a1').name`, use `board.getPieceNameAt('a1')`.
+In fact, that is exactly what is being done at the moment).

-1. The "private" methods should preferably come only after the "public" methods.
+2. The "private" methods should preferably come only after the "public" methods.
 If you have a look at src/board.js, you can see that all methods that appear first do not have the underline; this helps to find the most useful methods first.

+3. Always use the file constants.js when you need a piece's color or name.
+This helps so we don't have to memorize strings.

-2. Use a consistent coding style, such as four spaces for indentation, docstrings explaining what your methods do, etc. Don't worry, we will warn you if there are any adaptations you need to do when you submit a pull request.
+4. Use a consistent coding style, such as four spaces for indentation and docstrings explaining what your methods do.

-3. If you are comfortable with it, you can use [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), which basically means to implement the tests first, and the new feature only after the tests.
+5. If you are comfortable with it, you can use [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), which basically means to implement the tests first, and the new feature only after the tests.
 This helps to keep track of what you still need to implement, since the tests will fail until the new feature is ready.

 ### License